 Have you ever heard about a mysterious law that predicts the size of a city?
 If you tell me the population of the largest city in a country, I can tell you the size of the second and third-biggest cities.
 In 1949, George Zipf came up with the simple theory called the rank-size rule, or “Zipf 's law.”
 Applied to the size of cities, this law says that the second city and following smaller cities should represent a proportion of the largest city.
 For example, if the largest city in a country is populated with one million citizens, according to the law, the population of the second city would be one-half of the first.
 The third would contain one-third and so on.
 Of course, this is not true for all countries.
 However, many nations, especially in the developed world, display this kind of pattern in terms of their cities populations’ (e.g., the U.S.).

 Another famous concept, called “Primate City,” was developed even earlier, in 1939, by Mark Jefferson.
-The idea behind the concept is the following: Primate City is a main city, with a population at least three times larger than the second largest city (for numerous countries, the gap is much bigger), with many much smaller cities and towns in the country.
-A Primate City is not only large by population, but also represents an economically dominant and the cultural center of national identity.
+The idea behind the concept is the following: Primate City is the main city, with a population at least three times larger than the second-largest city (for numerous countries, the gap is much bigger), with many much smaller cities and towns in the country.
+A Primate City is not only large by population but also represents an economically dominant and cultural center of national identity.
 It creates most of the jobs, and the rest of the country depends on it for major economic, political, cultural, and transportation needs.
-It should be noted that concept of Primate City is not directly related to a country’s development rate.
-For example, we could think of the United Kingdom with London (7 mnl.) as the Primate City and the second largest city being Birmingham, populated by 1 mnl. people.
+It should be noted that the concept of a Primate City is not directly related to a country’s development rate.
+For example, we could think of the United Kingdom with London (7 mnl.) as the Primate City and the second-largest city being Birmingham, populated by 1 mnl. people.
 However, many less developed countries tend to follow a high degree of primacy, while most developed countries have a low degree of primacy.
 Two factors that affect high primacy include: having an underdeveloped economy, and/or an agriculturally dominant economy.